FAQs

 I am taking a Teacher Development course at SOSI.
 When and where should I arrive?

-On our website you will find the beginning and ending dates in the description of your course.
-On the first day of your course, you will need to come by the SOSI Office in Bricker Academic Building Room 208 to pick up your registration package and any printed course materials you have requested, sign in, and pay any outstanding balance in your account.
-If you are not a local resident you should plan on checking in to your campus residence the night before your course begins.
+On our website, you will find the beginning and ending dates in the description of your course.
+On the first day of your course, you will need to come by the SOSI Office in Bricker Academic Building Room 110 to pick up your registration package and any printed course materials you have requested, sign in, and pay any outstanding balance in your account.
+If you are not a local resident, you should plan on checking into your campus residence the night before your course begins.

 Remember that 100% attendance is required for all TD courses in order to receive a course credit with the SAA.